roymiles/tensor-networks/README.md

-# TensorNetworks
+# Tensor Networks

 A wrapper framework for building Tensor networks in Tensorflow.
-These framework leverages NetworkX [1] for a simple interface for creating graphs.
+These framework leverages [NetworkX](https://networkx.github.io/) for a simple interface for creating graphs.

 ## Creating Tensor networks ##